 Set the timer.
 Primp your hair.
 And smile!
 Smiling can be a great remedy in times like these.
 Did you know that when you use your facial muscles to smile you are reducing your blood pressure, lowering your stress hormones, and boosting your mood!

-Try a new app on your phone.
+Try a new app (like Calm) on your phone.
 Lookup a YouTube video.
 Read a passage in the Bible.
 Think happy thoughts.
 Be present.
 Be mindful.
 Be loving!

 The online world is FULL of professionals who want to impart their wisdom and skill set unto you.
 Think outside the box when it comes to learning something new and completely out of your wheelhouse.
 You could: